 When using the multi-domain option special care needs to be taken when group names are specified.
 All group names may have the domain name appended to explicitly tell OnTime Group Calendar which Domino Directory to use when resolving the group.
 If nested groups are used they are resolved against the same Domino Directory as the parent group.
 If no domain is specified for a group OnTime Group Calendar will look to the group in allconfigured Domino Directory databases and resolve the group as being the combination of users from across directories.

-Consider an IBM Domino environment with three domains called US, EU and JP and an organizational certifier called /ACME.
+Consider an Domino environment with three domains called US, EU and JP and an organisational certifier called /ACME.
 The OnTime Group Calendar admin-task is designated to run on the OnTimeServer/ACME server in the EU domain.
 To enable the multi-domain option the administrator would perform the following steps:

 Imagine the following groups from the Domino Directories mentioned above.